What people ask us about the See Through News Goal of ‘Speeding Up Carbon Drawdown by Helping the Inactive Become Active’.

 What about Democracy, Human Rights, Black Lives Matter, Transphobia, FGM and misogyny?

 They’re important, but less important than carbon drawdown.
-We can prioritize such second-order issues once we’ve stabilised atmospheric carbon.
-Without the norms of human civilization, they’re moot.
+We can prioritise such second-order issues once we’ve stabilised atmospheric carbon.
+Without the norms of human civilisation, they’re moot.
 Classic ‘whataboutery’, by the way.

 When it comes to climate activism there are very few ‘bad guys’.
-The problem is those few are very powerful, rich and influential.
+The problem is those few bad guys are very powerful, rich and influential.
 Our goal is to combat their messaging.

 That’s not very snappy.